senemsoy/robofriends/README.md

 <img src = "search.png" width="800px"/>

 ## Scroll function
-You can scroll down and still have the search bar visible
+You can scroll down and still have the search bar visible.

 <img src = "scroll.png" width="800px"/>